andrewferlitsch/Portland-Data-Science-Group/Presentations/README.Pres.md

 Abstract: It is common for government and public datasets to include narrative fields, such as inspection reports, incident reporting, surveys, 911 calls, fire response, etc. In addition to categorical fields, such as datetime, location, demographics, these datasets tend to include a narrative description (e.g., what happened).
 It is typically in the narrative field that the most interesting data resides for the purpose of classifying.
 The problem, is that since the narrative is human interpreted and entered, each entry may be unique and if we use the whole entry as a single value, one will end up with an overfitted model that works only on the training data.

 In this presentation, I will cover how natural language processing techniques are used to convert narrative fields into categorical data.

+## Graph Search

+Abstract: This PDSG workship introduces basic concepts on Tree and Graph Theory.
+It covers topics for level-first search (BFS), inorder, preorder and postorder depth first search (DFS_. depth limited search, iterative depth search, as well as tri-coding to prevent revisiting nodes in a cyclic paths in a graph.
+Examples are given pictorially, pseudo code and in
+Python.
+No prior programming knowledge is required.

+The purpose of this course is to provide an introdution or refresher on Graph Theory, specifically for those whom may encounter graphy theory questions in a technical whiteboarding interview.

+## Greedy and A-STAR Search

+Abstract: This PDSG workship introduces basic concepts on Greedy and A-STAR search.
+Examples are given pictorially, pseudo code and in
+Python.
+No prior programming knowledge is required, but one should have prior familiarity with Graph Search.

+The purpose of this course is to provide an introdution or refresher on Greedy and A-STAR search, specifically for those whom may encounter graphy theory questions in a technical whiteboarding interview.